danwing/metadata/draft-rw-flow-metadata.md

 ## Packet Nature/Preference

+Packet Nature indicates discard preference for unreliable traffic and reliable traffic, as detailed below.

 ### Packet Nature for Unreliable Traffic

-Packet Nature indicates discard preference for unreliable traffic.

 Packets are marked as 'discard' or 'keep'.